A reminder of the employment law changes taking place in April which will affect those working...

 The Fit for Work occupational health scheme is to be scrapped due to low take up among employers.

 From 31 March 2018 (in England and Wales) and from 31 May 2018 (in Scotland) the occupational health assessments offered by Fit for Work (FfW) for those off sick for four weeks or more will be scrapped.
-No new referrals will be accepted after 15 December 2017 (in England and Wales); the corresponding date for Scotland hasn’t yet been set.
+No new referrals will be accepted after 15 December 2017 (in England and Wales) and 1 March 2018 (in Scotland).

 The scheme has struggled to make an impact with many employers saying it simply replicates their own OH schemes.
 Employers will continue to be able to use the FfW helpline, website and web chat services for advice and support on sickness absence issues.